Comune: Homonymy

-This is mostly due to the fact the name of the province or region was appended to the name of the comune in order to avoid the confusion.
+This is mostly due to the fact the name of the province or region was appended to the name of the comune in order to avoid confusion.
 Two provincial capitals share the name Reggio: Reggio nell'Emilia, the capital of the province of Reggio Emilia, in the Emilia-Romagna region, and Reggio di Calabria, the capital of the homonymous metropolitan city, in the Calabria region.
 Many other towns or villages are likewise partial homonyms (e.g. Anzola dell'Emilia and Anzola d'Ossola, or Bagnara Calabra and Bagnara di Romagna).